CenterForOpenScience/waterbutler/docs/api.rst

 cookie
 ------
-This gives user the user's cerdentials to Waterbutler
+This gives Waterbutler the user's credentials.

 **Type**: string